alephnode/alephnode/src/pages/10-typescript-node-api/index.md

 └── yarn.lock
 ```

-The two root-level modules of note are _tsconfig.json_ and _tslint.json_.
+The two root-level files of note are _tsconfig.json_ and _tslint.json_.
 The former configures all TypeScript settings associated with the project, and the latter sets defaults for the linting that occurs during the TypeScript compilation process.

 _tsconfig.json_: